vaskoGut/Learning/README.md

  12. ###  state in react
      You needed constructor and set value to the this.state.
 Now you can just use useState hook.

+ 13. ###  props in react
+     Props are short for properties.
+In React it's object, storing value of attributes, smth. like html attributes.
+We need it to pass data from component to the component.
+     Inside component we have an access to props in similar way as we have an access to the function parameters.

   ________________________________________________________________________________________________________________________________